baozi-technology/baozi-web/content/09-11-2019/index.md

     - must read
 ---

-I've spent a couple of months reading all sorts of articles and news about Free Software, Open-Source, licensing and more importantly the different business model strategies you can adopt to support financially your next amazing Free Libre Open Source Software project.
+I've spent a couple of months reading all sorts of articles and news about Free Software, Open-Source, licensing and more importantly the different business model strategies you can adopt to support financially your next amazing Free Libre Open Source Software (FLOSS) project.

 I want to summarize in this series of articles the most important things that I've learnt and that I think everyone in the industry should know.